Day Trading Taxes

 - Business income – If you’re only investing to make a profit, you may want to declare earnings as business income.

-The day trading tax rates and rules in India aren’t as complicated as it first appears.
-Day traders have their own tax category, you simply need to prove you fit within that.
+Day trading taxes and rules in India aren’t as complicated as it first appears.
+Day traders have their own tax category; you simply need to prove you fit within that.

 - Speculative activity – As long as you don’t hold any positions overnight, you are considered an intraday trader.
 Therefore, any trades you make are considered speculative activity and subject to speculative business income tax.

 - Speculative business income – All profits will be added or netted to your other incomes.
 This will then be taxed at your usual total income slab.
 For example, your salary income is Rs.
-5 lacs, and your daily trade profits are 2.4 lacs, then your total income would be 7.4 lacs, which would be taxed as per 20% slab.
+5 lakh, and your daily trade profits are 2.4 lakh, then your total income would be 7.4 lakh, which would be taxed at the 10% slab as per the new tax regime.

-Taxes in India are actually relatively straightforward then.
+Taxes in India are therefore relatively straightforward.
 However, seek professional advice before you file your return to stay aware of any changes.

 For full details, read our guide to Day trading taxes in India.